urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

     for that object that are compatible with respect to serialization.
-    If the receiver has loaded a class for the object that has a different serialVersionUID than that of the corresponding sender's class, then deserialization will result in an InvalidClassException
+    If the receiver has loaded a class for the object that has a different serialVersionUID than that of the corresponding sender's class, then deserialization will result in an InvalidClassException It can have any access modifier, but private is recommended It can be initialized to any value but conventionally it is set to 1L

 transient keyword
   Tells to ignore this property during serialization